 In addition to these programs, Awake offers community programs, parent programs and resources, student prevention education, and drug take back days.

 Awake has put together Resource Kits to help educate parents.
 These kits include materials to educate parents on the dangers of underage drinking, tobacco, marijuana and other drugs, signs of substance abuse, and long term effects.
 Numerous educational brochures on individual substances are included as well.
 If you would like a resource kit, please email:

 WEEKEND FOOD BAGS

-The Coalition partners with the Anthony Wayne Food Ministry, Zion Food Pantry, Waterville Community Church and other area faith communities to provide weekend food bags for children living in the Anthony Wayne Community who are in need of food assistance.
+The Coalition partners with the Anthony Wayne Food Ministry, Zion Food Pantry, Waterville Community Church and other area faith communities to provide weekend food bags during the school year for children living in the Anthony Wayne Community who are in need of food assistance.
 If you live in the Anthony Wayne Community and you are your child is in need of food on the weekends, click on the link below for more information and/or to sign up.
 Distribution of these weekend bags is on Friday mornings.